Robert Zajonc: Social facilitation

 Another contribution that Zajonc made to psychology was through demonstrating social facilitation.
 Social facilitation is the improvement of performance around the presence of others.
 Zajonc was able to provide support for social facilitation through a variety of experiments.
 In one experiment he sought to see if individuals would change their decisions depending on the presence of an audience.
 He found that in the presence of an audience, the dominant preference would be enhanced.

 In another experiment on social facilitation, Robert Zajonc gave participants associations to 184 words alone and in the presence of an audience.
 Half of the participants worked alone, then with an audience, and vice versa.
-Zajonc found that participants were effected by the presence of an audience, and fewer unique responses were given when with an audience.
+Zajonc found that participants were affected by the presence of an audience, and fewer unique responses were given when with an audience.
 The audience acts as a general drive energizer, in the presence of an audience there would be an increased probability of the dominant response.